lhupfeldt/jenkinsflow/INSTALL.md

 2. Manually:
 2.1.
 Install dependencies:
-   pip install enum34 restkit subprocess32
+   pip install enum34 restkit subprocess32 docopt
    optional: pip install tenjin (if you want to use the template based job loader)

    Note: if you use Hudson (3.x): You need to install the REST API plugin and enable REST API